What's on the GMAT®: The Complete Topic List

 This section has a calculator.
 Use it.

 A lot of providers recommend studying Quant and Verbal first, then transitioning to Data Insights.
-That is generally good advice because DI draws on both math and reasoning skills.
+That's generally good advice because DI draws on both math and reasoning skills.
 The studying you do for Quant and Verbal will directly help your DI performance.

 Data Sufficiency